 Case Study: Mechanical Forensic Analysis – What Went Wrong?

 A few years ago, there was a terrible accident involving a single motorcycle traveling on the freeway.
-The cause listed in the police report: Engine & rear wheel locked up.
+The cause listed in the police report: Engine & rear wheel lock-up.
+Shortly after the accident, Synthesis was contacted and asked to perform a mechanical forensic analysis to determine the cause of the rear wheel locking.

 The case was not straightforward.
 Though the motorcycle was pretty new, it was equipped with some factory performance parts installed by a dealer.
 A lawsuit put the dealer at odds with the manufacturer in resolving blame.
 Was the accident a result of a manufacturing defect?
-Or was it an issue with installation of the performance parts?
+Or, was it an issue with installation of the performance parts?
+Then, it could be something entirely unrelated?

 Synthesis was contracted to be the unbiased voice, to perform a mechanical forensic analysis and to work with all the concerned parties in finding the root cause.

 We had the bike delivered from the police impound to an uninvolved motorcycle dealer, where it would be torn down in an open meeting of all involved parties.
 I was impressed with the group that came.
-I’m not sure exactly what I expected, but a real tone of concern filled the conversation, and everyone was professional and polite.
+I’m not sure exactly what I expected, but a real tone of concern filled the conversation.
+Everyone there was professional and polite.
 There were representatives from the manufacturer’s engineering and legal departments, from the involved dealership, and from the plaintiff.
 All were there to oversee the tear-down and failure analysis.

 Of course, there was a bit of excitement in the air.
 Now we could see how it stopped, a violent, sudden stop.
 And the head scratching of “why” really began.